taekyu-kim/SystemProgramming/README.md

 System Programming Project
 -

+> SP Project 1

+This Project is implementing several data structures such as linked list, bitmap

-> SP-Project 1 - 'My Shell' Program
+> SP Project 2 - 'My Shell' Program

 This Project is implementing the Background Process Management of common real-world Linux Shell.
 I developed this program based on a deep understanding of signal handling.
 More details are on the Document file attached.

-> SP-Project 2 - 'Event-based & Thread-based Concurrent Stock Server' Program
+> SP Project 2 - 'Event-based & Thread-based Concurrent Stock Server' Program

 This Project is implementing the Event-based & Thread-based Concurrent Stock Server.
 I developed this program based on a deep understanding of I/O Multiplexing, Thread Programming, Concurrency, Producer-Consumer Problem, Readers-Writers Problem.
 More details are on the Document file attached.

-> SP-Project 3 - 'Dynamic Memory Allocator' Program
+> SP Project 4 - 'Dynamic Memory Allocator' Program

 (commonly known as malloc-lab project from CMU, and I got 94/100 score)